Skip to main content

 SessionStarthow the session startedstartup, resume, clear, compact

-SessionEndwhy the session endedclear, logout, prompt_input_exit, bypass_permissions_disabled, other
+SessionEndwhy the session endedclear, resume, logout, prompt_input_exit, bypass_permissions_disabled, other

 Notificationnotification typepermission_prompt, idle_prompt, auth_success, elicitation_dialog